Leave-group-out cross-validation for latent Gaussian models: Simulations and Applications

 \section{Simulations and Applications}

 This section showcases two simulated examples and two real data applications.
-We initiate with a simulation that tests the approximation accuracy in a multilevel model with various response types.
+The code is available at \url{https://github.com/zhedongliu/LGOCV}.\\ \\ We start with a simulation that tests the approximation accuracy in a multilevel model with various response types.
 Following this, a time series forecasting simulation is presented.
 This allows LGOCV results with automatically constructed groups to be compared to the LFOCV.
 We then delve into disease mapping, contrasting group constructions derived from various strategies.
 Finally, we apply our methodology to intricate models using a large dataset, as documented by \cite{lowe2021combined}.
-The procedures detailed in sections \ref{sec:auto} and \ref{sec:method} have been integrated into R-INLA, ensuring that all computational tasks in this section are executed through R-INLA.
+For the construction of the leave-out group for LGOCV, we used Algorithm 1 in Section \ref{sec:auto}.
+The procedures detailed in Sections \ref{sec:auto} and \ref{sec:method} have been integrated into R-INLA, ensuring that all computational tasks in this section are executed through R-INLA.